 #2 Energy, Systems & Dharma

-“Ya gotta listen to the words.” is a favored expression of mine (as I hope it is for every practicing mental health professional).
-In the previous Building Block #1 I discussed Energy and the Life Process and brought forth some ideas that were generated from an article I happened upon in financial news.
-While intently forging a new perspective for psychological research, I touched upon some very expansive, fundamental areas and I painted with a broad brush.
-That’s because the overall conceptual themes contained within these Building Blocks, consciousness, psyche, personality, etc. will necessarily repeat with nuanced contextual use as the administrative dynamics of dharma are theoretically brought forward and applied.
+In the previous Building Block, Energy and the Life Process, I brought forward some innovative ideas that were generated from an article I happened upon in financial news.
+While forging a new direction for psychological research, I touched upon some very expansive, fundamental topics and intentionally painted with a broad brush.
+That’s because the overall conceptual basics contained within these Building Blocks do necessarily repeat with nuanced contextual usage.
+Although this allows an overly generalized methodology, it simultaneously structures a mechanical architecture in thermal support of the fluid administrative dynamics of individual personality development.

-Imagine that you hold in the palm of your hand an exquisitely cut gem with an infinite number of facets.
-As you look at the gem from one angle, a particular facet illuminates and you affix your jewelers loupe to glimpse the character depths of the gem.
-Then tilt your hand ever so slightly and a second facet flashes and provides another tiny, yet varied look-see of the gem’s inner characteristics.
-Another tilt of your palm, another flash, another view; and on-n-on it goes ad infinitum.
+Imagine yourself an expert gemologist and that you hold in the palm of your hand an exquisitely cut gem with an infinite number of facets.
+As you look at the gem from one angle, a particular facet illuminates and you affix your jewelers loupe to assess the character depths of the gem.
+Then tilt your hand ever so slightly and a second facet flashes and provides another tiny, yet varied look-see of the gem’s beauty and unique inner characteristics.
+Another tilt of your palm, another flash, another view; and on-n-on it goes.

-Whether we’re aware of it or not, throughout the life process, all behavior is routinely accompanied by an autonomous self appraisal.
-Subsequently, it influences the personal value of one’s choices and cognition.
-The work for this assessment is initiated from within the psyche as a natural process, an inherent tendency to always support and uphold the most efficient function of the aggregate system, the individual self.
-Most succinctly, this defines the thermal dynamic of dharma.
+Whether we’re aware of it or not, throughout one’s life process, the register of one’s behavior is routinely accompanied by self appraisal.
+Altogether, the work for this is a natural process, an inherent energic impulse to always support and uphold the most efficient function of the aggregate system, the individual self.
+It is psychology’s analog to the body’s ANS, but with intangibles.
+Most important to an individual, however, is that the process defines the experiential thermal dynamic of dharma.

 A young child knows what it means when a toy is broken and may react in a myriad of ways according to the situation.
 The child doesn’t necessarily care why; the bottom line is that the toy doesn’t work anymore.
 It has become useless as a plaything.

 Many adults behave in similar fashion when their car unexpectedly won’t start.
-Yet, as adults we can rationalize that broken toy and that towed-to-the-shop car as composite mechanical systems that have become inoperative.
+Yet, as adults, we can rationalize that towed-to-the-shop car and the child’s broken toy as composite mechanical systems that have become inoperative.
 No work is being done so, at zero efficiency, the products remain valueless (with regards to their intended purpose).

 All of us have reexamined, reconfigured, replaced or discarded personal thoughts, behavioral patterns and habits that have lost value over time.
 Everyone makes these kinds of changes throughout the life process as the self expands and matures.
 Just ask any dieter who has tried several programs that didn’t pan out.

 Yet consider a dieter’s initial decision to first adopt a particular regimen and then another choice, later in time, to drop that routine because of unsatisfactory results.
-Both time-locked decisions had been made with life-affirming intentions to benefit the self.
-And both acts reflect the incessant impulse of dharma from within the psyche.
+Both time-locked decisions had been made with life-affirming intentions to benefit the self and reflected the incessant impulse of dharma from within the psyche.

 * * *